UkuSoome/ChessMove/main/README.md

 `button_matrix` - 8x8 list that holds the values 0 or 1 to indicate whether a chess piece is on that square or not.

+`fromNumb` - Defined in the spi_config.h file.
+Holds the row number of where the move was made from.
+Used to build a message to be sent to the server.

+`toNumb` - Defined in the spi_config.h file.
+Holds the row number of where the move is made to.
+Used to build a message to be sent to the server.

+`fromLet` - Defined in the spi_config.h file.
+Holds the column letter of where the move was made from.
+Used to build a message to be sent to the server.

+`toLet` - Defined in the spi_config.h file.
+Holds the column number of where the move is made to.
+Used to build a message to be sent to the server.

+### Structs:

+`device` - Defined in the spi_config.h file.
+Holds the information about button microcontrollers.
+It holds the name, CS pin, device handle, SPI bus host and row index.
+An array of devices is initialized in the main.c file and information is filled in spi_config.c file.

+`MB_SPI_busConfigStruct` - MB and SB structs.
+They configure the SPI bus pin numbers.

+`MB_QT1_devConfigStruct` - One for every button microcontroller to configure frequency and set the callback functions.

 ### Functions:

+`QT_spi_pre_transfer_callback()` - Pre and post transfer callback funcitons to set the CS pin as 1 or 0 to start or stop the transfer.

+`MU_1_2_isr_handler()` - 4 functions for every 2 rows of buttons.
+They set a flag to indicate that a change has happened in one of those 2 rows of buttons.

+`initBothBoardsBus()` - Initializes both of the SPI buses the ESP32 has.

+`addDeviceToBus()` - Adds all 8 button microcontrollers to a SPI bus.

+`QT_handle_to_string` - Mostly for debugging purposes.
+All of the button microcontrollers have a device handle and this function returns the device name as a string based on them.

+`QT_reset()` - Used to send the command to reset button microcontrollers.

+`QT_setup_register()` - Used to send the commands to configure button microcontrollers.

+`QT_setup()` - Calls out QT_setup_register() with different hex values to configure all the necessary values for button microcontrollers.

+`QT_report_request()` - Used to read data from button microcontrollers about the status of all buttons.

+`QT_device_status()` - Not used, but can be used for more data about button microcontrollers.
+Data like if any of the keys are in detect, if any buttons are in error.

+`letterFromRow()` - Used to get the letter corresponding to a column number.

+`QT_check_buttons_and_update_board()` - Used to get data from button microcontrollers and update the button_matrix list and fill the values of fromLet, fromNumb, toLet and toNumb.

+`print_board()` - Mostly for debugging purposes.
+Prints the chess board with column letters.
+X indicates a chess piece is on a button and O indicates there is none.

+`check_buttons()` - Used in the main.c file main loop.
+Calls the QT_check_buttons_and_update_board() function to read data of a certain button microcontroller based on the QT_MU_1_2_INT_FLAG flags.

+`configure_spi()` - Function called out in main.c file to configure SPI with one function.
+Calls the configurement functions defined above.